 The two zero-days are said to have been provided by a commercial exploit broker to a nation-state actor, which used them in limited attacks against targets in Eastern Europe and the Middle East, Huntley said.

-Google acknowledged that an exploit for the vulnerability exists in the wild but stopped short of sharing more specifics to allow a majority of users to install the fixes and prevent other threat actors from creating exploits targeting this zero-day.
+More technical details about the nature of the attacks are to be released in the coming weeks so as to allow a majority of the users to install the update and prevent other threat actors from creating exploits targeting the flaw.

 With the latest fix, Google has addressed a total of seven zero-days in Chrome since the start of the year —

 - CVE-2021-21148 - Heap buffer overflow in V8

 - CVE-2021-21166 - Object recycle issue in audio

 - CVE-2021-21193 - Use-after-free in Blink

 - CVE-2021-21220 - Insufficient validation of untrusted input in V8 for x86_64